 The latest 15.6-inch GF65 Thin is just 21mm thick and weighs 1.86KG and yet the technology is packed in with Intel’s 9th Gen processor and Nvidia’s RTX 2060 graphics.
-It looks sober-yet-slick enough for a boardroom but won’t look out of place at a gaming LAN thanks to its black chassis with red accents.
+This MSI laptop looks sober-yet-slick enough for a boardroom but won’t look out of place at a gaming LAN thanks to its black chassis with red accents.

 It’s well-built nonetheless and flexes little no matter how you pick it up (noticeably less so than its predecessor).
 The lid is thin but sturdy and doesn’t flex much either.
 It’s described as brushed Aluminium in terms of styling but it’s actually all plastic, so it doesn’t feel particularly high quality.
 But that’s the sacrifice for the weight and price.

 The lid protects a 15.6-inch, Full HD, 144Hz, LCD screen which is sharp and bright albeit with slightly muted colours.
 Other variants are expected to include 4K resolutions.

 The low-travel, Scrabble-tile keyboard is very comfortable to use.
 It doesn’t feel cramped and it stretches across the full chassis (albeit with no keypad).
 There are also, we’re pleased to report, full-sized arrow keys.
 The red backlighting captures the perfect balance between stylish, subdued, ostentatious and useful.
 Meanwhile the large trackpad is well positioned and very usable.